(Redirected from Hyun-jin Ryu)

 Ryu is a 6 ft 2 in, 215 lb left-handed pitcher.
 He throws a fastball around 90 mph (tops out at 95 mph),a decent curveball,a slider, and a deceptive changeup.
 Scouts say that the changeup is his best pitch and is a legitimate out-pitch at the big league level.
 As the team's ace he'd had a heavy workload since his rookie season in teen-age.

 In 2012, he had only 9 wins for the last-place Eagles, although with a solid ERA under 3.00.
 After the season, he asked that his name be placed on the posting system.
 On November 10th, the Los Angeles Dodgers secured the exclusive right to negotiate with him by bidding $25,737,737.33, the third-highest amount ever, after the sums which secured rights for Japanese pitchers Daisuke Matsuzaka and Yu Darvish.
+The figure was based off the numbers 7 and 3 being considered lucky numbers in South Korea.
 Ryu was represented by agent Scott Boras for those negotiations.
 On December 9th, he signed a six-year contract with the Dodgers, worth $36 million.
 He made his major league debut for the Dodgers on April 2, 2013, starting against the San Francisco Giants in the second game of the season.
 He gave up 10 hits and 3 runs (only one earned, though) in 6 1/3 innings and was charged with his team's 3-0 loss as his opponent, Madison Bumgarner combined with reliever Sergio Romo on a two-hit shutout.
 He picked up his first major league win in his next start, on April 7th, a 6-2 victory over the Pittsburgh Pirates.
 After giving up a two-run homer to Andrew McCutchen in the 1st inning, he pitched a total of 6 1/3 innings, giving up just those two runs on three hits and striking out 6.
 He had another great performance on April 13th, striking out 9 in 6 innings and collected his first three big league hits in defeating the Arizona Diamondbacks.
 On May 28th, he recorded his first career shutout, a two-hitter in a 3-0 win over the Los Angeles Angels of Anaheim.
 He finished the year 14-8 with a 3.00 ERA and even hit .207/.233/.293 after not batting the KBO.
 He tied Stephen Strasburg for 8th in the 2013 NL in ERA and tied 7 others for 10th in wins.
 He struggled (6 H, 4 R in 3 IP) in a no-decision in game 3 of the NLDS but excelled (3 H, 0 R in 7 IP) in the NLCS to beat the Cardinals; he outdueled Adam Wainwright but LA still fell in six games.
 He finished 4th in voting for the 2013 National League Rookie of the Year Award behind Jose Fernandez, Yasiel Puig and Shelby Miller.
 He was named the lefty pitcher on the 2013 Topps All-Star Rookie Team while Fernandez was picked as the righty.